fitzy1321/apydb/README.md

-# Python Doc DB
+# Another Python Doc DB

-My implementation of TinyDB, a local JSON Document DB.
+Basically MongoDB, but dicts and JSON and local files.

+MongoDB style interface and query system, but backend by dicts objects and local JSON files in your filesystem.

 I want to try optional packages orjson vs json.

-Caching mechanism, maybe just store data locally, then when object is destructed, or contextmanager or some kind of scope, the local storage is sent to json file.
+And Lazy Loading.

 ## Example of something ...